betrusted-io/betrusted-io.github.io/avalanche-noise.md

   given is that by reducing the entropy from "perfect", we can measure it.
 The intention is this source would be fed into a whitener after analysis.
-In practice, it also seems that a loop gain of 2.0 leads to the generator falling into stable states; likely due to hysteresis and component tolerances conspiring to stick it one way or the other.
-Thus there is some art in tuning the generator.
+In practice, it also seems that a loop gain of 2.0 leads to the generator falling into stable states; likely due to hysteresis and component tolerances conspiring to stick it one way or the other. _Thus there is some art in tuning the generator_.
 - The Infinite Noise Generator also has a 10k "mystery resistor" (R9 on its schematic) which I'm guessing is there to ensure that the generator always starts up, and does not get stuck in a stable state.
 In this design, the 1M dividers across the storage capacitors